ArenPapa/project3/README.md

 17. **A security mechanism is in place to prevent multiple failed login attempts and unauthorized access.**
    **[Issue Tackled]**: Protects user data and maintains system integrity.

-18. **The final project documentation includes an overview of the features, implementation details, and impact assessment.**
-   **[Issue Tackled]**: Ensures maintainability and provides a reference for future enhancements.

 ## client proof of problem definition
 <img width="1117" alt="Screenshot 2025-03-13 at 10 09 27" src="https://github.com/user-attachments/assets/24268737-7b5c-4cea-8874-d462e3331b89" />